AlexanderPoone/cram-while-gaming-minecraft/README.md

 Even though I don't have much time since I'm occupied with work all the time, my life's dreadful and I just have to play Minecraft to lighten my mood. *\*sigh\**

 ## Requirements
+The CurseForge edition of Minecraft is supported and recommended.

 Run the following command to install required libraries:
 ```
 pip3 install -r requirements.txt